ekim1707/PeachtreeData-React-Frontend/README.md

 ## Challenges
 I had done quite a few of my own practice projects up to this point, but this is definitely the most difficult and comprehensive one of all.
 It was challenging in many aspects, but I think the single thing that stood out the most while I was toiling away at it was how endless it felt.
 I remember several times wondering if I should have chosen a different idea for this one instead of social-media because I needed to finish it as soon as possible to complete my portfolio, and it seemed like there was too many facets still left to cover.
-In the end, I decided to make a lot of compromises, but I did as much as I could.
+In the end, I decided to make a lot of compromises, but I think I did as much as I could by myself.

 ## Screenshots
   * Connections page: